ToniTannoury/InterCollab/README.md

 - InterCollab relies on cutting-edge [WebRTC](https://webrtc.org/) technologies, with a particular focus on [Peer JS](https://peerjs.com/), to enable seamless real-time communication among its users.
 WebRTC is a powerful set of protocols and APIs that facilitates peer-to-peer communication directly within web browsers, allowing for the transmission of video, audio, and screen sharing in real time.

 - For the application state management, [Redux Toolkit and Context Api](https://redux-toolkit.js.org/) have been integrated.The Context API is a part of React, and it provides a way to share state between components without having to pass props through multiple levels of the component tree.
-It's designed to solve the problem of "prop drilling,".Redux Toolkit is an opinionated toolset for efficient Redux development created by the Redux team.
+It's designed to solve the problem of "prop drilling".
+Redux Toolkit is an opinionated toolset for efficient Redux development created by the Redux team.
 It is the standard and recommended way to write Redux logic and manage state in your JavaScript applications.

 - Concerning the chatting system applied and interactive entery and leave of rooms, [Socket.IO](https://socket.io/) have been used in order to be able to emit events to all room joiners.Socket.IO is a widely-used JavaScript library that enables real-time, bidirectional communication between the server and clients.
 It is built on top of the WebSocket protocol and provides a simple and powerful way to implement real-time features in web applications.

-- Concerning the get coins functionality,InterCollab uses [Stripe](https://stripe.com/en-gb-us) with its webhook to successfully and securely process payments from users credit cards.
+- Concerning the get coins functionality, InterCollab uses [Stripe](https://stripe.com/en-gb-us) with its webhook to successfully and securely process payments from users credit cards.

--Amazon Elastic Compute Cloud [Amazon EC2](https://aws.amazon.com/ec2/) is a web service provided by Amazon Web Services (AWS) that offers resizable compute capacity in the cloud.
+- Amazon Elastic Compute Cloud [Amazon EC2](https://aws.amazon.com/ec2/) is a web service provided by Amazon Web Services (AWS) that offers resizable compute capacity in the cloud.
 It allows users to run virtual machines (known as instances) on-demand, making it a fundamental building block for cloud computing

-- [Ant Design](https://ant.design/) and [tailwindcss](https://tailwindcss.com/) where used for styling
+- [Ant Design](https://ant.design/) and [tailwindcss](https://tailwindcss.com/) where used for styling.
+Ant Design is an enterprise-class UI design language and React UI library with a set of high-quality React components, one of best React UI library for enterprises.
+Tailwind CSS is a utility-first CSS framework for rapidly building modern websites without ever leaving your HTML.

 <br><br>
 <img id="implementation" src="https://github.com/ToniTannoury/InterCollab/assets/138028340/4847e954-4b49-43ad-b9b6-0471347ff489"/>